nkarimi/Adansonia_HybSeq/README.md

 ## Shared repository for all analyses for the paper:

-Reticulate evolution helps explain apparent homoplasy in floral biology and pollination in baobabs (Adansonia; Bombacoideae; Malvaceae)
+Reticulate evolution helps explain apparent homoplasy in floral biology and pollination in baobabs (Adansonia; Bombacoideae; Malvaceae) published in Systematic Biology.

 ## Content